Adding a Custom Stack

 This topic outlines how add a custom stack under Diego architecture.
 To add a stack, you first build a BOSH job template that installs the stack on the host machine.
 Then you configure your deployment manifests so that Cloud Foundry can run the job when it creates cells.

-The Cloud Foundry Stacks repository contains scripts for building your own custom stacks, as well as the available Cloud Foundry stacks.
+The Cloud Foundry cflinuxfs2 repository contains scripts for building your own custom stacks, as well as the available Cloud Foundry stacks.

 The following example adds a new Linux-based